 This also means the system can scale up very easily without requiring a huge amount of infrastructure to be added.

-SWIFT Problems that XRP Can Resolve
+SWIFT Problems that XRP and Ripple Can Resolve

 Currently, the solution to cross-border payments is the SWIFT (Society for Worldwide Interbank Financial Telecommunications) system.